rosesonfire/react-try-out/README.package.json.md

 1. css-loader - css loader for webpack
 1. express - node web framework for developing the backend
 1. extract-text-webpack-plugin - plugin for webpack to create separate bundled css file
+1. html-webpack-exclude-assets-plugin - plugin for webpack to exclude static files from being injected into html file
 1. html-webpack-plugin - for injecting webpack bundles into html file
 1. node - node core
 1. nodemon - for detecting changes in dist folder and auto-restarting server